fsfe/reuse-tool/README.md

 Copyright and licensing is difficult, especially when reusing software from different projects that are released under various different licenses.
-[REUSE](https://reuse.software/) was started by the [Free Software Foundation Europe](https://fsfe.org) (FSFE) to provide a set of recommendations to make licensing your free software projects easier.
+[REUSE](https://reuse.software) was started by the [Free Software Foundation Europe](https://fsfe.org) (FSFE) to provide a set of recommendations to make licensing your Free Software projects easier.
 Not only do these recommendations make it easier for you to declare the licenses under which your works are released, but they also make it easier for a computer to understand how your project is licensed.